 If you’re studying a longer course, you’ll need to make sure your chosen institution holds a Tier 4 Sponsor License.
 You can either apply for a Tier 4 (Child) student visa (if you’re aged 4-17 and want to study at an independent school in the UK) or a Tier 4 (General) student visa for those aged 18 and over.

 UK student visa requirements

 Your course provider may be willing to help you to apply for a UK student visa once you have been offered a place on a course; ask to find out if this is the case.
-You can apply for the visa up to three months in advance of the start date of your course.
+You can apply for the visa up to six months in advance of the start date of your course.
 Check the average visa processing times for your country, and be sure to allow plenty of time.

 UK student visas are awarded on a points-based system.
 In order to meet all the UK student visa requirements, you’ll need to provide:

 - A recent photograph